Upconverting nanoparticles: Drug release and delivery

+Solar Cells

 UCNPs have been integrated into solar panels to broaden the spectrum of sunlight that can be captured and converted into electricity.
 The maximum output of a solar cell is dictated in part by the fraction of incident photons captured to promote electrons.
 Solar cells can only absorb and convert photons with energy equal to or greater than the bandgap.
 Any incident photon with energy smaller than the bandgap is lost.
+For an ideal single-junction solar cell with a bandgap of 1.34 eV, only 33.17% of incident sunlight can be absorbed, also known as the Shockley-Queisser limit.

 UCNPs can capture this wasted sunlight by combining multiple low energy IR photons into a single high energy photon.
 The emitted photon will have sufficient energy to promote charge carriers across the band gap.

 UCNPs can be integrated into solar cell systems of a number of different classes and in multiple forms.
 For example, UCNPs can be laminated onto the back sides of semiconductors as a film, to collect low energy light and upconvert it.
 Such a treatment generated a 37% efficiency for upconverted light.

 Another strategy is to disperse the nanoparticles throughout a highly porous material.
 In one device architecture, UCNPs are infiltrated into a titania micro-scaffold.
 More titania is added to embed the UCNPs, UCNPs have also been used in dye-sensitized cells.
+Additionally, UCNPs can be utilized in perovskite solar cells (PSCs) to significantly enhance their efficiency.

+There are various UCNP parameters that need to be controlled to optimize solar cell performance.
+To optimize the UCNPs' solar efficiency enhancement, it is crucial to regulate the size and shape of the nanoparticles, the dopant and host lattice identity, and the concentration of dopants.
+The host lattice needs to be chemically robust enough to withstand synthesis.
+The system parameters that affect these UCNP properties include temperature, pressure, capping ligand, precursor composition, heating rate, cooling rate, reaction time, solvent, and reagent concentrations.
+To commercialize UCNP applications in solar cells, their synthesis needs to be scalable.
+Although various UCNP structures are optimal for different applications, for solar cells, one of the most suitable and scalable UCNP structures is core-shell nanoparticles.
+Commonly, nanoparticle synthesis is upscaled using flow reactors, microfluidics, or batch production.
+However, for the more precise synthesis methods, namely hydro(solvo)thermal and thermolysis, a temperature greater than 300℃ is required, making flow reactors and microfluidics incompatible for high-quality large-scale UCNP synthesis.
+Thus, batch producing core-shell nanoparticles to synthesize functional UCNPs at a large scale for solar cell applications is the most optimal method.